haruval/private-triage-agent/README.md

 ### Method 2: upload your emails as an .mbox

-On a Mac, Apple Mail is the easiest way to export directly to `.mbox`:
+On a Mac, Apple Mail is the easiest way to export emails as `.mbox` files:

 1. Open Apple Mail.
 2. Go to Mailbox > New Mailbox in the top menu bar and create a local folder (e.g., name it "Weekly Export" and set the location to "On My Mac").